rloterh/AsteroidsBlitz/README.md

 2. - Move `mouse` to direct or rotate spaceship
 3. - Left-click `mouse` to launch missile

  <br>

+## Getting Started

+1. - Copy the git link `https://github.com/rloterh/AsteroidsBlitz.git` of this project
+2. - In your terminal run the command `git clone https://github.com/rloterh/AsteroidsBlitz.git`
+3. - Navigate to the cloned project directory
+4. - Run the command `npm init` to setup webpack and other project dependencies
+5. - Run the command `npm run start` to compile the project
+6. - The application launches in the default web browser with url as: `http://localhost:9000/`

 ## Built With